roytang/blog/content/replies/2012/12/c7ksedh/index.md

 - IAmA
 ---

-Why is "Supervisor" in quotes?\n\nAny interesting tales of debauchery on the job?
+Why is "Supervisor" in quotes?

+Any interesting tales of debauchery on the job?